oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

     # solve the network
     nw.solve('design')
-    nw.print_results()

-    # calculate and print COP
-    cop = abs(
-        cons_heatsink.P.val
-        / (cons_pump.P.val + heatsource_pump.P.val + compressor.P.val)
-        )
-    print(f'COP = {cop:.4}')

-After that, enthalpies and pressures can be set as "None" and the desired values for the upper or lower terminal temperature differences, references or other unstable values can be set for the actual simulation.
+After having generated a stable solution of the model, parameters which have been set for convergence support can be unset and replaced by the actual target parameters.
+For example, the desired values for the upper or lower terminal temperature differences of heat exchangers, referenced values or the heat demand.

 .. code-block:: python